 THE MINIBUS: The service was first started about 45 years ago to take the elderly and disabled shopping, to appointments, sometimes on day trips.
 The old minibus was purchased in October 2008 for £55,000; funded by Trust reserves, grants and donations from local groups.
 A new minibus was delivered in March 2017.
 The service itself is paid for by donations.
 The voluntary drivers, duties, vehicle maintenance and donations are co-ordinated by the Trustees.
 The Mini-Bus is also available for the use of community groups to make use of and enquiries should be directed to Pam Stevens (01962 734861) in the first instance.

 THE ALRESFORD MUSEUM operates under the umbrella of the Town Trust with the objective to provide and maintain a museum for the town.
 The Museum has taken over the old garage part of the Old Fire Station to provide a small exhibition area with the centrepiece being the old Tichborne Park Steamer Fire Engine.
 There have been three open days to allow visitors to see the old steamer and over the winter work will be undertaken to provide a more comprehensive display of artefacts that tell the history of Alresford and the surrounding villages.
-The Museum will be formally opened in April 2019.
+The Museum will be formally opened on 20 April 2019.

 In order to make a success of this venture we need volunteer stewards to man the Museum whilst it is open.
 If you can help in this way please contact Roy Gentry on 01962 773185 or e-mail.